 I use Tapestry needles, size #26, almost exclusively.
 The blunt tip works perfectly for "finding" the hole by feel.
 Sharp needles so easily pierce the fabric that I typically keep stitching and do not realize the mistake until I come back and stitch adjacent to it.
 The blunt tip of the tapestry needle helps avoid this problem.

 Try to avoid the frustration of having multiple needle sizes to sort through when stitching.
 Since I most often use cloth between 11 and 18 count, I've found the #26 needle to be the most versatile choice.
 I also keep a few of the next larger #24 on hand to use when I have too many strands of floss to easily thread through the eye of a #26, or when using specialty metallic floss.
-You can get Tapestry Petites Needles-Size 24 3/Pkg here.
-(A new window or tab will open so you can easily return here.)

 atherine Recommends "Get several blunt-tipped needles, approximately 1-1/2" long, with large eyes (tapestry needles, size #24 and/or #26) and a couple of sharp-tipped needles, approximately 1-1/2" long, with large eyes (chenille, size #24 and/or #26)."

-Wrights now offers a combo package with four #24 and four #26 needles.
+You may be able to find Boyce counted cross stitch needles in a combo package with four #24 and four #26 needles.
 Buy one package to start.
 (Ignore the notation on the package that says, "For 18 and 22 Count Fabric.")
 Since your hand size and dexterity may also affect which feels most comfortable, work with them and settle on the size you like best.

 I've noticed that children like the larger needles.
 They start with the smaller fabric counts (hence larger holes in the fabric), so larger needles work fine for them.